280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - **PMW3610 low power trackball sensor driver:** Provided by [badjeff](https://github.com/badjeff/zmk-pmw3610-driver)
   - Patched to prevent cursor jump on wake
 - **Hold-tap side-aware triggers:** Each HRM key only becomes a modifier if the opposite half is active, preventing accidental holds while one-handed.
-- **Quick-tap / prior-idle:** Tuned for faster mod-vs-tap detection.
+- **Quick-tap / prior-idle:** Tuned for faster mod-vs-tap detection (160 / 120 ms), with tap-preferred variants on A, I, and O (positions 13, 21, and 22) for faster rolls in Colemak-DH.
 - **ZMK Studio:** Supported on Bluetooth and the standard no-screen dongle builds for quick keymap adjustments.
 Prospector screen builds disable it to preserve RAM.